Trusts

 What is a Trust?

-A trust is a legal arrangement where one or more trustees manage assets for the benefit of beneficiaries.
-Trusts can protect vulnerable family members, preserve wealth, and provide tax planning opportunities.
+A trust is a legal arrangement where assets are managed by one or more trustees for the benefit of chosen beneficiaries.

 • Trust Deed – The document setting out the terms of the Trust

-• Will Trust – A Trust written directly into a Will with no other Trust Deed
+• Will Trust – A Trust created within a Will

-• Settlor – Who has set up the Trust
+• Settlor – The person who creates the Trust

 • Trustee – Who is given responsibility and authority over the assets within the Trust